-Generally, the legal services programs and legal aid programs provide assistance to the proposed ward in the defense of guardianship matters and less often in seeking guardianship, unless it is to obtain public benefits for the proposed ward.
-For more information, contact your local Area Agency on Aging or the State Bar of Georgia at 404-527-8700 or 1-800-334-6865.
+Generally, the legal services programs and legal aid programs provide assistance to the Proposed Ward in the defense of Guardianship matters and less often in seeking guardianship, unless it is to obtain Public Benefits for the Proposed Ward.
+For more information, contact your local Area Agency on Aging or the State Bar of Georgia (404) 527-8700/1-800-334-6865.

-7. If I find that it is necessary to proceed with a petition, who can qualify to become the guardian?
+7. If I find that it is necessary to proceed with a Petition, who can qualify to become the guardian?

-There are some restrictions on who can be guardians and, in #8 there is a list of preferences in the order in which the law selects those to become the guardian for a ward.
-The following individuals cannot become a guardian:
+There are some restrictions on who can be Guardians and, in #8 there is a list of Preferences in the Order in which the law selects those to become the guardian for a Ward.
+First, in order to qualify as a guardian, unless one is a "Public Guardian" or the Department of Human Services (both of these will be discussed later), only individuals can be guardians.

-- Minors
+- No minors

-- Wards
+- No Wards

-- Protected persons
+- No protected persons

-- Individuals with a conflict of interest with the adult without the court's approval
+- No one with a conflict of interest with the adult without the court's approval

-- An owner, operator or employee of a long-term care or other caregiving institution or facility at which the adult receives care, unless the adult is related by blood, marriage or adoption
+- No owner, operator, or employee of a long-term care or other caregiving institution or facility at which the adult receives care, unless the adult is related by blood, marriage or adoption

-8. What is the order of preference for those persons who will be considered for guardian?
+8. What is the Order of Preference for those persons who will be considered for guardian?

-The court is required to appoint that person who will best serve the interests of the one in need of the guardian/conservator.
-As such, even though one person may be higher on the list of preferences, the court may disregard that person's position and appoint someone with a lower preference because it is in the best interest of the proposed ward.
+The Court is required to appoint that person who will best serve the interests of the one in need of the guardian/conservator.
+As such, even though one person may be higher on the list of preferences, the Court may disregard that person's position and appoint someone with a lower preference because it is in the best interest of the Proposed Ward.
 The list of those eligible persons is as follows:

-- An individual/person previously nominated in writing by the proposed ward - A spouse of the proposed ward or an individual/person nominated by the spouse - An adult child or an individual/person nominated by the adult child - A parent or someone nominated by a parent - A guardian appointed while the proposed ward was a minor - A guardian appointed previously in Georgia or appointed in another state - A friend, relative or any other individual - Any other person, including a volunteer to the court found suitable and appropriate who is willing to accept the appointment - The county guardian
+- An individual/person previously nominated in writing by the Proposed Ward - A spouse of the Proposed Ward or an individual/person nominated by the spouse - An adult child or an individual/person nominated by the adult child - A parent or someone nominated by a parent - A guardian appointed while the Proposed Ward was a minor - A guardian appointed previously in Georgia or appointed in another state - A friend, relative or any other individual - Any other person, including a volunteer to the court found suitable and appropriate who is willing to accept the appointment - The County Guardian